Time to Think About Graduation!

 Because graduate students constitute a select group whose members do very well in their programs, there are no academic honors conferred at graduation, and no dean’s list recognition as is the case for undergraduates.

 After a student has completed all degree requirements and the graduation evaluator has verified their completion, their degree will be conferred and their diploma will be ordered.
 The final graduation evaluation process typically takes up to three months following the posting of grades from the student’s last semester of graduation candidacy.
 The diploma will be mailed to the student’s permanent address of record with the University 6-8 weeks after the degree has been awarded.
+Students have an additional option of ordering an electronic diploma.
+Diplomas will not be released to students who have a financial hold on their record due to an outstanding debt.

 A diploma is an official document containing the embossed seal of Cal State East Bay, the student’s name, the degree conferred and date, major(s) completed in the degree conferred, any concentrations or minors completed, and the signatures of state and University officials.
 It is not reproducible or available in multiple copies.
 Students can obtain multiple copies of their record by ordering transcripts which also show degrees, majors and concentrations, as well as other information.
 If a student needs proof of completion of their degree before receiving their diploma, they may request a verification of graduation or a transcript from the Office of the Registrar.

-Should a student change their name, they may request that a new diploma be issued with their new name if:
+Should a student change their legal name, they may request that a new diploma be issued with their new name if:

 - they return the originally issued diploma to the Office of the Registrar,